-During the Week 4 study visit, a pill count will be conducted and blood samples will be drawn to measure product concentration.
+During the Week 4 study visit, a pill count will be conducted.
+Blood samples will be drawn to measure product concentration at DOT visit #3, Week 2, and Week 4.

 Injection Phase

 Adherence to study injectable product will be assessed by participants' receipt of additional injections, as administered by clinic staff.